Stay Updated! Subscribe to our newsletter for the latest blog posts & trends!

 Did I Just Ruin It?

 I remember standing there, with my heart racing after I made that first cut without proper sanding.
 I ran my hands along the sharp edges of the oak—it felt like a horror story waiting to unfold.
 I could almost hear the wood laughing at me.
 It was a rough cut, not a nice clean slice.
 And honestly, I almost gave up right then and there.
 I thought about tossing the whole thing out.
-I’ve never been one to hide my , but I sure disliked being on the verge of one of my biggest woodworking flops right in front of my kids.
+I’ve never been one to hide my mistakes, but I sure disliked being on the verge of one of my biggest woodworking flops right in front of my kids.

 I remember taking a deep breath, eyes darting around the shop, and then my gaze landed on the Bauerle bandsaw.
 It was shiny and waiting, like it knew I needed a friend.
 I had bought that bandsaw a few months earlier, after reading up on how versatile it could be.
 After a little debate in my head that felt like hours, I decided to give it a shot.